U53RW4R3/SCPA/Notebook/06 - Operation Security/B - Online/Helpers/Scripts.md

                                     not specified)
-    -r, --remote                    The remote IP address to bind -b, --bindport                  The remote port to bind -h, --help                      Display help menu EOF
+    -r, --remote                    The remote IP address to bind -b, --bindport                  The remote port to bind -f, --fork                      Fork the process in the background -h, --help                      Display help menu EOF